How do dermatologists diagnose nummular dermatitis?

 Dermatologists often diagnose nummular dermatitis by looking at the patient’s skin.
 During the exam, the dermatologist may swab the sores if the doctor thinks you have a skin infection.

-If your dermatologist thinks that you have an allergy, patch testing (skin tests to find allergies) may be recommended.
+If your dermatologist thinks you have an allergy, patch testing (skin tests to find allergies) may be recommended.
 Your dermatologist also may recommend patch testing if treatment does not fully clear your skin.
 An allergy can prevent the skin from clearing.

 How do dermatologists treat nummular dermatitis?